 The Q-Series is different from how the final stage of Q-School previously went.
 In fact, the Q-Series is longer than the old final stage.
-Over two weeks, the 102-player field for 2018 will compete in two 72-hole tournaments in consecutive weeks.
+Over two weeks, the 110-player field for 2021 will compete in two 72-hole tournaments in consecutive weeks.
 The cumulative scores from those combined 144 holes will determine the 45 players to earn LPGA status for the new season.

-The LPGA Tour Q-Series will unfold for the foreseeable future at Pinehurst Resort.
+The LPGA Tour Q-Series will unfold at various destinations over the years.

 Who qualified for the LPGA Q-Series

 - LPGA Tour members ranked 101st through 150th on the 2018 LPGA money list through the Evian Championship

 - Symetra Tour members ranked Nos.
 11-30 on the season-long money list

 - Any non-LPGA member ranked in the top 75 in the Rolex Rankings as of the Stage II entry deadline